Basal Nuclei/ Basal Ganglia:

-Food is necessary for survival of individual & sex for survival of the species.
+Food is necessary for the survival of individuals & sex for the survival of the species.

 - It controls food habits necessary for the survival of the individual.

-- It controls sex behavior necessary for the survival of the species.
+- It controls the sex behavior necessary for the survival of the species.

-- It controls emotional behavior like joy, sorrow, fear.
+- It controls emotional behavior like joy, sorrow, and fear.

 The patient is unable to commit any new facts to memory and does not remember recent events.

-Destruction of olfactory nerve results in loss of the sense of smell (anosmia).
+Destruction of the olfactory nerve results in loss of the sense of smell (anosmia).

 Crus cerebri of midbrain